surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0001-164-308a4iiC.author.prompt.md

 **Control Question**: Have you implemented policies and procedures that are based upon your access authorization policies, established, document, review, and modify a user's right of access to a workstation, transaction, program, or process?
 (A)
 **Internal ID**: FII-SCF-IAC-0001

-### Introduction
+**Introduction**
-- Provide a concise purpose for the policy.
+Provide a concise purpose for the policy.

-### Policy Statement
+**Policy Statement**
-- Include a high-level declaration regarding access authorization policies.
+Include a high-level declaration regarding access authorization policies.

-### Scope
+**Scope**
-- Define what/who this policy applies to.
+Define what and who the policy applies to.

-### Responsibilities
+**Responsibilities**
-- Outline clear roles and duties related to access authorization.
+Outline clear roles and duties related to access authorization.

-### Evidence Collection Methods
-- **Explanation**: Describe how access authorization is managed.
-- **Machine Attestation**: Detail how compliance evidence is collected automatically, such as through API integrations with relevant systems.
+**Evidence Collection Methods**
+- **Explanation**
+  Describe how evidence of compliance will be collected.

+- **Machine Attestation**
+  Detail methods for machine-based evidence collection.
+Examples:
+  - Verify user access levels through automated queries stored in Surveilr.
+  - Utilize API integrations to confirm access rights in cloud services.

-- **Human Attestation (if unavoidable)**: Specify any necessary human attestations, such as manual reviews of access logs.
+- **Human Attestation (if unavoidable)**

-### Verification Criteria
+  Specify processes for human verification when automation is not possible.
+Examples:
+  - Compliance Officer must document and sign user access reviews quarterly.
+  - Require supervisors to certify access changes and submit supporting documentation.

+**Verification Criteria**
-- Define the criteria for verifying compliance with access authorization policies.
+Establish criteria for verifying compliance with the access authorization policy.

-### Exceptions
+**Exceptions**
-- Outline any exceptions to the policy.
+Define any exceptions to the policy.

-### References
+**References**
-- Include relevant references with `### _References_`.
+Include relevant legal and regulatory references.

-### Attestation Guidance
+### _References_

+**Attestation Guidance**
-- **Machine Attestation**: e.g., “Verify user access levels by ingesting API logs into Surveilr.”
+- **Machine Attestation**: e.g., “Verify user access levels through automated queries stored in Surveilr.”
-- **Human Attestation**: e.g., “Access Control Manager must document and sign the annual review of access rights, then upload to Surveilr with metadata.”
+- **Human Attestation**: e.g., “Compliance Officer must document and sign user access reviews quarterly, then upload to Surveilr with metadata.”

-Ensure to use standard Markdown formatting, including headings, bullets, and bold text where necessary.
-Use `[Link Text](URL)` for any citations.
-Do not include SQL queries.